 Original post sputniknews.com

-Actually the most fearsome Chinese ship is the Sovremenny Class (Type 956) built by Russia as the Chinese Navy are upgrading the missiles and from what I understand is the first ship to be fitted with the YJ-12 supersonic anti-ship missile that has a speed of Mach 4.
+Actually the Chinese ships Sovremenny Class (Type 956) built by Russia are also being upgrading to be fitted with the YJ-12 supersonic anti-ship missile that has a speed of Mach 4.

 YJ-83 anti-ship missile

 The YJ-83 is a long-range anti-ship missile designed to meet the requirements of the PLA Navy (PLAN).
 The YJ-83 has a range of 150 to 200 kilometers and introduces a data-link to receive target updates from airborne assets such as helicopters or fixed-wing aircraft.
 The YJ-83 can fly at supersonic speeds (Mach 1.5) during the terminal phase of the flight (approx 15 kilometers).
 The PLAN is deploying the YJ-83 missile as the standard anti-ship missile onboard frigates and destroyers.

 Wingspan: 1.22 meter

 Luhai class DDG-167 Shenzhen destroyer

 Built to serve as a proof of concept vessel for new technology as much as an operational warship, the sole Type 051B destroyer was China’s first warship to incorporate low observability features into its exterior.
 Interestingly, this vessel was also one of the last steam-powered destroyers ever built.